sisodia-a/jmr24_generativevisualdesign/README.md

 * **mean_params_test2.csv**: mean visual characteristics of all watches in the test2 dataset.
 * **mean_params_train.csv**: mean visual characteristics of all watches in the train dataset.

+Select the value of $\beta$ and $\delta$ for each supervisory signal at which the average supervised loss across 10 seeds on a validation dataset is lowest.
+The supervised loss on the test set is stored as 'sup_loss_test' in the json file with the name ending in test_losses.log in the directory `results/<model-name>/` for each combination of seed, $\beta$, $\delta$, and the supervisory signal

-#### Help
+#### Step 2

+Go to './post_model_search' and run disentanglement model at the optimal $\beta$ and $\delta$ for each supervisory signal combination at 10 different seeds.

+For the watch dataset, execute the commands listed in execute_step2.txt to use the values listed in the paper.
+For example, see the first line of this file:

 ```
-usage: main.py ...

-General options:
-  name Name of the model for storing or loading purposes.
-  -s, --seed SEED Random seed.
-  -e, --epochs EPOCHS Maximum number of epochs to run for.
-  -b, --batch-size BATCH_SIZE Batch size for training.
-    --lr LR Learning rate.
-  -z, --latent-dim LATENT_DIM Dimension of the latent variable.
-  —tv --threshold-val Threshold for Masking.
-  --sup_signal Choice of Signal.
-(Examples: discreteprice, brand, circa, material, movement or a combination in the format <signal1>_<signal2> etc.)

-Loss specific hyperparameters:
-  --btcvae-A BTCVAE_A			Weight of the MI term (alpha in the paper).
-  --btcvae-G BTCVAE_G			Weight of the dim-wise KL term (gamma in the paper).
-  --btcvae-B BTCVAE_B			Weight of the TC term (beta in the paper).
-  --btcvae-M BTCVAE_M			Weight of the supervised loss term (delta in the paper).
+python main.py --sup_signal continuousprice -s 1 --name continuousprice_s1 --btcvae-B 1 --btcvae-M 16
 ```

-#### Hyperparameter Selection

-Run the same model configuration (i.e. a combination of the supervisory signal and loss-specific hyperparameters) for different random seeds.
-Select the optimal loss-specific hyperparameters for a particular supervisory signal combination based on the lowest supervised loss on the validation dataset (averaged across different seeds).
+The above command will create a directory `results/<model-name>/` which will contain:

+* **specs.json**: The parameters used to run the program (default and modified with CLI).
+* **train_losses.csv**: All (sub-)losses computed during training on the train and validation dataset.
+* **test_losses.log**: All (sub-)losses computed at the end of training on the test1 and test2 dataset.
+* **reconstruct_traverse.png**: latent traversals of latent dimensions.
+* **filename_test1.csv**: filenames of all watches in the test1 dataset.
+* **filename_test2.csv**: filenames of all watches in the test2 dataset.
+* **filename_train.csv**: filenames of all watches in the train dataset.
+* **mean_params_test1.csv**: mean visual characteristics of all watches in the test1 dataset.
+* **mean_params_test2.csv**: mean visual characteristics of all watches in the test2 dataset.
+* **mean_params_train.csv**: mean visual characteristics of all watches in the train dataset.

+Select the value of $\beta$ and $\delta$ for each supervisory signal at which the average supervised loss across 10 seeds on a validation dataset is lowest.
+The supervised loss on the test set is stored as 'sup_loss_test' in the json file with the name ending in test_losses.log in the directory `results/<model-name>/` for each combination of seed, $\beta$, $\delta$, and the supervisory signal

-#### UDR Calculation
+#### Step 3

-Run the most optimal loss-specific hyperparameters for each combination of the supervisory signal across different random seeds.
 Copy the files stored in ‘results/<model-name>/‘ directory with the filename ending in ‘mean_params_test2.csv’ to the ‘calculate_udr’ folder.
-Switch to an R environment and calculate UDR using the below command.
-You may need to modify the R script and adjust the model name.
+Switch to an R environment and calculate UDR for each supervisory signal using the below command.

 ```
 Rscript udr_calculation.R --sup_signal='brand'
 ```

 #### Conjoint Analysis and "Ideal Point'' Generative Design